angular/angular/aio/content/guide/glossary.md

 A version of JavaScript that supports most [ECMAScript 2015](guide/glossary#es2015) language features such as [decorators](guide/glossary#decorator).

-TypeScript is also notable for its optional typing system, which provides compile-time type checking and strong tooling support (such as "intellisense," code completion, refactoring, and intelligent search).
+TypeScript is notable for its optional typing system, which provides compile-time type checking and strong tooling support (such as "intellisense," code completion, refactoring, and intelligent search).
 Many code editors and IDEs support TypeScript either natively or with plugins.

-TypeScript is the preferred language for Angular development, although you can use other JavaScript dialects such as [ES5](guide/glossary#es5).
+TypeScript is the preferred language for Angular development, although you can use other JavaScript dialects such as [ES5](guide/glossary#es2015).

 Read more about TypeScript at [typescriptlang.org](http://www.typescriptlang.org/).